dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

     can add other routines (such as `wait()`).
 This involves adding new system calls.
 AFAIK these should work fine with hashes.

+  - Add a working lock, trylock or other mutual exclusion system calls.

   - A bigger thing (which counts as an extension) is to do your interleave checker for real now that we have threads --- we